-Honestly, I dress incredibly strategically for a first date, and my level of attractiveness is in the forefront of my mind, but not how you think.
+Honestly, I dress incredibly strategically for a first date.
+And my level of attractiveness is in the forefront of my mind.
+But not how you think.
 I never want to look mind-bogglingly hot on a first date.
-I never show a lot of skin or wear anything super feminine—okay, showing a lot of skin and dressing super feminine is not really my style anyway.
-I even often debate whether or not to wear make-up, because when I do, men tend to react in a super-charged kind of way.
+And I never show a lot of skin or wear anything super feminine.
+Okay, showing a lot of skin and dressing super feminine is not really my style anyway.
+I even often debate whether or not to wear make-up.
+Because when I do, men tend to react in a super-charged kind of way.
 And I would rather them be as least distracted by my looks as possible, in the hopes that he might actually be interested in who I am and what I am saying, thinking, and feeling.

 Blue is the color associated with the 5th/Throat Chakra.
-Image borrowed from here
+Photo by Markus Spiske on Unsplash

 NIX ON THE ROMANCE